 - According to the output-based method, emission limits are expressed as emission intensity (e.g., mass of emission per unit output of shaft or electrical energy with an allowance for recovered heat, if applicable for cogeneration).
 The emission limits take into consideration the quantity of energy produced by the combustion turbine system (including heat if applicable for cogeneration), calculated in gigajoules (GJ) as well as the emissions calculated in grams (g). - According to the concentration-based method, emission limits are expressed as a concentration in parts per million by volume (ppmv) in the flue gas at reference conditions.
 This method is not typically used for NOx emission limit compliance assessment where the combustion turbine system is configured for combined cycle, cogeneration or both.
-However, for SCTs with a maximum power output capacity of less than 25 MW that are configured for combined cycle, cogeneration or both and that use natural gas and/or hydrogen as fuels, concentration-based NOx limits are provided.
+However, for SCTs with a maximum power output capacity of less than 25 MW that are configured for combined cycle, cogeneration as fuels, concentration-based NOx limits are provided (derived using the output-based method).